Imperal Docs

 User types "say hi to Alex"

-Your greet() runs → { "text": "Hello, Alex! 🐝" }
+Your greet() runs → Greeting(id="Alex", title="Alex", text="Hello, Alex! 🐝")

-Webbee renders the result to chat
+Webbee shows the result in chat

 Where to go next